Adhalianna/wit/docs/paper/paper.typ

       HTML pages which can be displayed by the following web browsers: Firefox v122.0, Microsoft Edge v121.0.2277.83, Google Chrome v121.0.6167.85, Chromium v121.0.6167.135.], [Files in binary formats should be served to the browser _as is_ with correct MIME type specified in the Content-Type header.], [Pages and content can be made secret or not to other wikis invloved in collaboration], [A single wiki server can become connected to other wiki servers through an access to that server's machine.
 When wikis are connected they create a network and hyperlinks can be created between non-secret pages stored at those wikis.], [A page that is not secret should be available for browsing through other connected wiki servers.], [A wiki editor (a user editing a wiki) should be able to select a specific version of wiki content to edit through interaction with a git repository cloned from the wiki server], [The wiki and the files available from a single server should be available for editing from a sub-directory within an arbitrary git repository.], [Changing version of the currently managed by a user content should be possible through an interaction with the git repository, in which sub-directory the wiki files are stored, in such a manner that the reversion of the git repository is always connected with a specific version of the wiki content], [A user browsing the wiki through a web browser should not be required to be aware of the fact that the files might be hosted on multiple wiki servers.], [The application must support within files links in a dedicated scheme which point to a page through selection of:
       - a specific wiki server,
       - a wiki revision,
       - a file path.], [Revisions of a wiki should be uniquely identifiable with uniqness maintained between different servers.
-The identificator must be usable in URLs.], [The server software should produce log lines printed to the standard output.], [The server software should double as a host for the git repository storing the wiki files and offer the access through its HTTP interface using a single port for all its operations.], [The server should support verifying existence of link targets (link integrity) through an HTTP API.], [A CLI client application with an interface similar to git should be provided.], [A CLI client should be capable of initializing a submodule storing wiki files in a git repository.],
+The identificator must be usable in URLs.], [The server software should produce log lines printed to the standard output.], [The server software should double as a host for the git repository storing the wiki files and offer the access through its HTTP interface using a single port for all its operations.], [The server should support running it under an IP address selected by the user and error if it cannot attach itself to it], [The server should support verifying existence of link targets (link integrity) through an HTTP API.], [A CLI client application with an interface similar to git should be provided.], [A CLI client should be capable of initializing a submodule storing wiki files in a git repository.],
   ), caption: [
     A list of functional requirements for the software.